Select Page

 Who can take a Tester Semester?

-3. Current university students looking for an alternative to Exchange
+2. Current university students looking for an alternative to Exchange

-If you want to spend part of your degree studying abroad, but your home university does not have an exchange agreement with the university you want to study at in Australia or New Zealand, you can use Tester Semester as a direct alternative to Exchange.
-This means planning your overseas study carefully to make sure you will be able to take your academic credits from Australia or New Zealand back to your UK degree.
-If taken this way, Tester Semester would not extend the total time required to complete a UK degree.
+If your home university does not have an exchange agreement with the university you want to study at in Australia or New Zealand, you can use Tester Semester as a direct alternative to Exchange as a means of studying abroad during your UK degree.

 The Practicalities